lufixSch/auto_llama/README.md

 This project is a union off different smaller ideas I had/build to improve the capabilities of LLMs, build into a modular framework.
 The framework is built to be extendable, so feel free to experiment with it.

-> NOTE: Maybe you also found my text_generation_webui_auto_llama repository on GitHub.
+> **ℹ️ NOTE:** Maybe you also found my text_generation_webui_auto_llama repository on GitHub.
 This is **NOT** (yet) a extension of auto-llama for oobabooga/text-generation-webui!

-> **WARNING: This project is still in early development.
-To be honest I haven't executed the code once since I rebuild it into this framework xD.**
+> **⚠️ WARNING: This project is still in early development!**

 ## Framework

 At the moment the framework is based on four main ideas:

 1. Agents - Agent that uses an LLM and/or other tools to perform a specific task derived from a single prompt or a chat history.
 2. Managers - A system that decides which agent to use for a given prompt or chat history.
-However, the boundaries between Agents and Managers are not clear cut (see for example `research.ResearchAgent`)
+However, the boundaries between Agents and Managers are not clear cut (see for example `auto_llama.agents.research.ResearchAgent`)
 3. Memory - A system that stores information across agents and prompts to improve the performance of the system.
 4. LLMs - A interface to interact with a LLM for regular text generation and chat.